cloudmesh-community/book/chapters/class/516/week4-openstack.md

 have issues with the command line tools.
 However, our main goal will be that you use command line tools to interact with Chameleon cloud.

-Whatever you do after you are dine with the VMs you need to terminate them so you do not unnecessarily wast compute time.
+Whatever you do after you are done with the VMs you need to terminate them so you do not unnecessarily waste compute time.

 ## Naming of vms

 Your HID is of the form fa16-516-NNN or similar for other classes.
 Please note that the number is unique across classes.
-This identifies you and if you start a vm in a shred space such as chameleon we can use it to identify people and notify them easily.
+This identifies you and if you start a vm in a shared space such as chameleon we can use it to identify people and notify them easily.

 Thus pleas use the following naming scheme